 IN THE MEANTIME WHAT CAN YOU DO?

-You can come to meet us, see the adult dogs, and see any litters that have been vet checked, immunized, and are 8 weeks old.
+You can come to meet us, see the adult dogs, and see any litters that have reached at least 5 weeks old.

 You can prepare your home for your new puppy:

 Get a Kennel for crate training.
 We like and use MidWest crates

 Get some good puppy toys (we recommend Yak Cheese, bully sticks, gummy bones, and other chew toys – only stuffed or squeaky while supervised because the pup can choke on stuffing and the squeaker),

 Get your leash and collar (10” - 14" ),

 Get dog food (we feed Royal Canin), and